Biennial award aimed at scientists in their mature years who have made a long and substantial learned research contribution in Australia

-This is an award for distinguished contributions to research over an extended period.
-There are many ways in which members may contribute to the Society.
-A distinguished research contribution is one of the important paths.
-This award is intended to give recognition to the fact that learned societies will never flourish without the dedicated effort of a significant number of its members who contribute willingly and over time to the Society’s goals.
+Dr John William Zillman AO FAA FTSE made many distinguished contributions to Australian and international meteorology and science over an extended period.
+The Zillman Medal, formerly known as the Distinguished Research Award, is intended to give recognition to the fact that learned societies will never flourish without the dedicated effort of a significant number of its members who contribute willingly and over time to the Society’s goals.
 Accordingly, recognition of a long and substantial learned research contribution together with a record of contribution to the Society through the promotion of its aims is the intention of this award.

-- Evidence of a substantial contribution to scholarship through long term achievement in research carried out mainly in Australia,
+- Evidence of a substantial contribution to scholarship through long term achievement in research carried out mainly in Australia.

-- Innovative and transformative achievements in research over a nominee’s entire career which have made a substantial contribution to the understanding of sciences relevant to the Society, and in the scholarly published literature,
+- Innovative and transformative achievements in research over a nominee’s entire career which have made a substantial contribution to the understanding of sciences relevant to the Society, and in the scholarly published literature.

 Matthew Wheeler (Chair)